tristanic/isolde/isolde/docs/source/tutorials/alphafold/multimer/alphafold_multimer_cryoem.rst

 that clipping planes will not update when zooming, and recontouring of maps is not possible.**

+If you wish to leave this tutorial part-way through and return to it later, you can save the state (all open models, maps, restraints etc.) to a ChimeraX session file via the File/Save menu option or with the command:

+*save tutorial_session.cxs*

+You can of course also save the working model to PDB or mmCIF - again, via the menu or with your choice of the below commands:

+*save model.pdb #1*

+*save model.cif #1*

+To save without hydrogens, instead do:

+*sel ~H; save {your choice of filename and extension} selectedOnly true*

+The above commands will save to your current working directory.
+They are not provided as links here because that would save them to the directory containing this tutorial file, which is probably *not* what you want.

 Tutorial: Fitting a new cryoEM map starting from an AlphaFold multimer prediction
 ---------------------------------------------------------------------------------